SpikeHD/userscripts/README.md

 # userscripts
-Some of the userscripts I make/have made to make my life easier
+Some of the userscripts I make/have made to make my life easier.

+Feel free to use them obviously.